hypernova-developer/Jenny/README.md

 ---

 ## Information About the Roadmap of Jenny Toolkit CLI Project
-Refer to the [Roadmap Plan](docs/ROADMAP.md) for information for all the releases.
+Refer to the [Roadmap Plan](docs/ROADMAP.md) for information for all the soon releases.

 ---